ubc-cirrus-lab/caribou/QUICK_START.md

 ```

 Refer to section 5.2 of the paper to learn about how we make this calculation.
+If you execute this command and nothing happens it might be that the minimal threshold for the number of invocations has not been reached yet, which is set to 10 invocations.

 ### Run Deployment Migrator